Hiring in Europe in 2025? Get our free guide to employment costs, net pay, and salary benchmarks across 36 European countries.

 Some tech companies pay for employees’ relocation costs when they take a job offer, although this isn’t standard.

-More and more tech companies implement flexible working hours for better work-life balance of employees.
+More and more tech companies implement flexible working hours for better work-life balance for employees.

 Some tech companies subsidize or reimburse employees for their gym memberships.